dirkgroenen/mopidy-mopify/README.md

 To get started with Mopify, check out the [Wiki](https://github.com/dirkgroenen/mopidy-mopify/wiki).

 After you installed the Mopidy client you can use a modern browser (like Firefox or Chrome) to open it (Using your server IP and Mopidy port.
 For example: http://192.168.1.2:6680/mopify/.

+##TODO
+Things that need to be done:
+- Changing the header images on the artist page to better quality ones
+- Changing the artist's biography page
+- Write tests
+- Make response/Test on screens smaller than 1680 pixels

 ##Screenshots
 ![http://i.imgur.com/BTlAGEf.jpg](http://i.imgur.com/BTlAGEf.jpg)